 After exhaustive workups reveal no cancer, she is referred to a psychiatrist.
 She is given medication and psychotherapy.
 But here’s the unique part: She is told to completely abstain from going on the Internet!

-It’s hard at first as she cold-turkeys, but she keeps her vow not to stoke her fears with lurid disease accounts on line, and voila!
+It’s hard at first as she goes cold-turkey, but she keeps her vow not to stoke her fears with lurid disease accounts online and voila!
 In a few months she’s better, no longer convinced that every twinge of her nervous stomach is a harbinger of doom!

 Alternatively, when conventional medical tests turn out negative, too often women especially are diagnosed as “hypochondriacs”; simple changes to diet or lifestyle could make a world of difference for them.